 Stretching for over 100 miles from end to end, Kentucky’s Lake Cumberland is one of the country’s largest dam reservoirs.
-The lake’s rugged beauty and bounty of surrounding green spaces help to attract millions of visitors each year, though this is a lake that’s also known for its trophy-sized fishing, thrilling water sports, and signature events like early August’s Lake Cumberland Raft Up and September’s Lake Cumberland Poker Run.
+The lake’s rugged beauty and bounty of surrounding green spaces help to attract millions of visitors each year.
+This lake is also known for its trophy-sized fishing, thrilling water sports, and signature events like early August’s Lake Cumberland Raft Up and September’s Lake Cumberland Poker Run.

 Amenities included with Lake Cumberland houseboat rentals

-The amenities included with your houseboat will vary depending on the size of the boat, though even small Lake Cumberland houseboats – those that accommodate around eight people – feature a rooftop deck with a waterslide, along with a kitchenette, gas grill, and air conditioning.
-For larger groups, luxury Lake Cumberland houseboat rentals accommodate up to 18 guests and come complete with a 12-person hot tub, multiple sundecks, and a two-story tube slide for the kids.
+The amenities included with your houseboat will vary depending on the size of the craft, though even small Lake Cumberland houseboats—those that accommodate around 8 people—feature a rooftop deck with a waterslide, along with a kitchenette, gas grill, and air conditioning.
+For larger groups, luxury Lake Cumberland houseboat rentals accommodate up to 18 guests and come complete with a 12-person hot tub, multiple sun decks, and a 2-story tube slide for the kids.

 Where to rent houseboats on Lake Cumberland

 The Lake Cumberland State Dock Marina may hold the record for being the home of the world’s largest fleet of houseboats, though it’s not the only place to rent houseboats on Lake Cumberland.
-You can also rent boats at the Beaver Creek and Jamestown Marinas, as well as the Burnside Marina at the lake’s eastern tip – this latter marina the perfect chance to squeeze in a side trip to General Burnside State Park, the Bluegrass State’s only island state park.
+You can also rent boats at the Beaver Creek and Jamestown Marinas, as well as the Burnside Marina at the lake’s eastern tip—this latter marina being the perfect chance to squeeze in a side trip to General Burnside State Park, the Bluegrass State’s only island state park.

 Things to do at Lake Cumberland

 A houseboat vacation is your chance to go off-grid and enjoy a bit of quality time with family, friends, or both.
-Lake Cumberland is no exception, the lake’s more than 1,200 miles of wooded shoreline home to oodles of spots that make the perfect base camp.
-When you’ve picked your favorite, you can spend your days swimming, jet skiing, and soaking up the rays – and your nights grilling freshly caught fish, watching spectacular sunsets, and spotting shooting stars.
+Lake Cumberland is no exception, as the lake’s more than 1,200 miles of wooded shoreline is home to oodles of spots that make the perfect base camp.
+When you’ve picked your favorite, you can spend your days swimming, riding watercraft, and soaking up the rays—and your nights grilling freshly caught fish, watching spectacular sunsets, and spotting shooting stars.
 And when it’s time to explore on land, you’ll find countless reasons why your vacation needn’t stop at the shoreline.

 Visit Wolf Creek Dam and National Fish Hatchery

-Closing only on Christmas Day, the Wolf Creek National Fish Hatchery is a working hatchery offering tours and trout fishing, as well as a theater, gift shop, and several meandering hiking and biking trails.
-A visit here tends to get a thumbs up from all ages, while also serving up a good chance to catch a glimpse of the Wolf Creek Dam.
+Closed only on Christmas Day, the Wolf Creek National Fish Hatchery is a working hatchery offering tours and trout fishing as well as a theater, gift shop, and several meandering hiking and biking trails.
+A visit here tends to get a thumbs-up from all ages, while also serving up a good chance to catch a glimpse of the Wolf Creek Dam.